 The second key difference is creators’ access to music or sounds to enhance their videos.
 As you probably know if you’ve spent any time on either platform, audio is a major part of the experience.
-On Reels, however, many accounts (especially business accounts) are currently locked out of the Instagram music library, meaning that they can’t access the audio files to add to the video.
+On Reels, however, many accounts (especially business accounts) are currently locked out of the Instagram music library, meaning that they can’t access certain audio files to add to their videos.
 Additionally, when you save a Reel to your photo library, the audio is left out.
 [Note: With Instagram, you can only save your own Reels, while on TikTok you can save anyone’s video if they’ve enabled that setting.]

 For a platform that relies so heavily on audio to capitalize on trends and add another dimension to the video experience, Reels is lagging behind TikTok in this arena.
 Instagram is hoping to increase this functionality soon, but for now, TikTok is the better option for access to sound clips.

 Next, it’s important that we acknowledge that the demographics of the two platforms are slightly different.

 According to Statista, here is the age breakdown for Instagram’s audience:

 As you can see, the highest adoption rate skews slightly more towards the 25-34 age range, but still high in the 18-24 range.